 "Without proper socialization, they can easily become reactive or resource guard.
 They’re very smart, so if bored and left to their own devices they can get into a lot of trouble" (Diana)

 "They are amazing dogs but they are not sleepy apartment dogs.
 They require training and lots of time and attention.
+As one of the most recognizable breeds, people often underestimate the commitment required.
 They are not an easy sweet first dog."
 (Londyn)

 Luckily, our Sniffspot community is full of experienced, trustworthy dog owners.
 These German Shepherd Dog breed owners share the most essential dog breed tips and advice for prospective or new dog owners: